What are M&A advisors and how to work with the best one

 How to find an M&A advisor

-Baton works with many M&A advisors that specialize in different industries.
+Baton provides M&A advisory services, specializing in a variety of different industries.
 If you’re considering selling your business, I’d recommend you start by getting a free business valuation from Baton.
 That will help an M&A advisor understand the type of company you have and the work involved to try and help you sell it.

-Similarly, if you’re a buyer, Baton has M&A advisors that can help you find and source your next acquisition.
+Similarly, if you’re a buyer, Baton has M&A advisors who can help you find and source your next acquisition.